tsaad-dev/te/drafts/mpls-te-topology/draft-busizheng-teas-yang-te-mpls-topology.md

   types and groupings which can be reused by MPLS-TE YANG models:

-  load-balancing-type
+  load-balancing-type:

-  : This identify defines the types of load-balancing algorithms used on bundled MPLS-TE link.
+  > This identify defines the types of load-balancing algorithms used on bundled MPLS-TE link.

-  te-mpls-label-hop
+  te-mpls-label-hop:

-  : This grouping is used for the augmentation of TE label for MPLS-TE path.
+  > This grouping is used for the augmentation of TE label for MPLS-TE path.

 {: #mpls-te-topo-overview}